kosude/awm/docs/index.rst

 While currently (heavily) work-in-process, the eventual aim is to have a basic floating window manager (eventually with compositing support) that behaves in a way somewhat similar to Windows, with the difference that it runs on an operating system that doesn't hate you.

+For help with building Awm, see the :ref:`Guidance for contributors/Build process <build process>` section.

 Check out the `source code <https://github.com/kosude/awm>`_ on GitHub!